Optimization via a Control-Centric Framework: Abstract

 \section{Abstract}

 Optimization plays a central role in intelligent systems and cyber-physical technologies, where speed and reliability of convergence directly impact performance.
-In control theory, optimization-centric methods are standard: controllers are designed by repeatedly solving optimization problems, as in linear quadratic regulation, $H_\infty$ control, and model predictive control.
+In control theory, optimization is the foundation of widely-used design methodologies such as linear quadratic regulation, $H_\infty$ control, and model predictive control.
 In contrast, this paper develops a control-centric framework for optimization itself, where algorithms are constructed directly from Lyapunov stability principles rather than being proposed first and analyzed afterward.
 A key element is the stationarity vector, which encodes first-order optimality conditions and enables Lyapunov-based convergence analysis.
 By pairing a Lyapunov function with a selectable decay law, we obtain continuous-time dynamics with guaranteed exponential, finite-time, fixed-time, or prescribed-time convergence.
 Within this framework, we introduce three feedback realizations of increasing restrictiveness: the Hessian-gradient, Newton, and gradient dynamics.
 Each realization shapes the decay of the stationarity vector to achieve the desired rate.
-These constructions unify unconstrained optimization, extend naturally to constrained problems via Lyapunov-consistent primal-dual dynamics, and broaden the results for minimax and generalized Nash equilibrium seeking problems beyond exponential stability.
+These constructions unify unconstrained optimization, extend to constrained problems via Lyapunov-consistent primal-dual dynamics, and broaden results for minimax and generalized Nash equilibrium seeking problems beyond exponential stability.
+In total, the framework spans six problem classes and four convergence regimes, yielding a unified design recipe across twenty-four combinations, nine of which, to the best of our knowledge, have no direct continuous-time counterpart in the prior literature.
 The framework provides systematic design tools for optimization algorithms in control and game-theoretic problems.